 Understanding the Role of a Notary Public

-A notary public ensures the authenticity of documents and deters fraud by acting as an impartial witness during the signing of important papers.
+A notary public ensures the authenticity of documents and deters fraud by acting as an impartial witness while signing important papers.
 They verify identities, confirm the willingness of signers, and check that parties understand the contents of what they are signing.
 This role is crucial in maintaining trust within legal, real estate, and financial transactions.

-Notaries in Arizona have duties that include administering oaths, certifying copies of documents, and witnessing signatures.
+Notaries in Arizona administer oaths, certify copies of documents and witness signatures.
 Accurate record-keeping of transactions is mandatory for accountability and future reference.
-They must comply with state laws and ethics, which can involve regular training to keep updated with regulatory changes.
+They must also comply with state laws and ethics, which can involve regular training to stay updated with regulatory changes.

 Eligibility Requirements for Arizona Notaries